zfarrell13/SolanaTokenGen/README.md

 - **Experiment and Learn** about Solana and tokenomics while developing your blockchain expertise!

 Let **SOLTOKENGEN** help bring your ideas to life on the Solana blockchain! 🚀✨

+## ☕ Support the Project

+If you find this tool useful, consider supporting its development:

+- Solana (SOL): `7FQPqoirNy47NRzTv4N9VKDfKy8aS6WwhgETvB94z9Uj`